AnhadSodhi/BakkesLeague-Launcher/README.md

 TLDR: Replace the corresponding file paths in launcher.bat with cd /d "YOUR_PATH_HERE".

 Finally, double-click on launcher.bat to run the program.
+It may take a few seconds to launch Rocket League, but Bakkesmod should launch right away.

 ## Feel free to open an issue ticket (in the top menu) if you have any problems or questions!